Jingshuai-QIAN/CSC3002-Project/README.md

 ### Option 1: Windows (Batch Script)
 If you are using the provided `build.bat` script with MinGW/G++:

 1. Open `navigation/codes/build.bat` and ensure the compiler/SFML paths match your local installation.
+(VERY IMPORTANT!)
+Also note that the json library path refers to the nlohmann library, which might require download.
 2. Run the script:
    ```cmd
    cd navigation/codes